suit-wg/suit-report/draft-ietf-suit-report.md

 #  EAT Claim

 The SUIT Report is a form of measurement done by the SUIT Manifest Processor as it attempts to invoke a manifest or install a manifest.
-As a result, the SUIT Report can be captured in an EAT mesres (Software Measurements Results) type.
+As a result, the SUIT Report can be captured in an EAT measurements type.
+The Verifier MAY convert a SUIT Report into a more consumable version of the EAT claim by, for example, constructing a measres claim that contains the digest of a component, the vendor ID & class ID of a component, etc.

 #  IANA Considerations {#iana}

-IANA is requested to allocate a CBOR tag and a coap content-type for the SUIT Report.

-IANA is requested to allocate a CBOR tag and a coap content-type for the SUIT_Reference.
+IANA is requested to allocate a CBOR tag and a coap content-type each for the SUIT_Report, SUIT_Reference, and SUIT_Capability_Report CBOR data structures.

 IANA is also requested to add a table to the SUIT page for SUIT_Capability_Report_Extensions.